stickshift/letters/README.md

 I've seen how much joy they bring to my own kids.
 Computer science is ripe for this kind of approach.

-Letters is a platform for inspiring curiosity about Artifical Intelligence.
+Letters is a platform for inspiring curiosity about Artificial Intelligence.
 One part children's game, one part algorithm development kit, Letters gives you a way to play with the basic concepts of supervised learning.